 In the jargon of the computer programmer, a hacker is someone who strives to solve problems in elegant and ingenious ways.
 NUS Hackers is a student-run organization committed to the spread of hacker culture & free/open-source software.
 We provide a support system for hackers in NUS who are currently building things (be it for charity, business or pleasure).
-We also hold workshops, run hackfests, and maintain open source code for the NUS community.
+We also hold workshops, run technical meetups, organize hackathons, and maintain open source code for the NUS community.

-We have weekly meetings every Friday called Friday Hacks.
+We have weekly meetups every Friday called Friday Hacks.
 They include one or two technical talks, followed by a hacking session.

 We maintain and release open source code for the NUS community (see: our code page).
 Students and staff who have built NUS-specific projects and can no longer maintain them may come to us to host and maintain their code.

-We currently maintain Download@NUS.
-We have a small team of people working with the NUS Computer Centre to host scientific data.
-We also have a small team of hardware hackers who meet at Friday Hacks.
+We currently maintain Download@NUS We have a team working with the NUS Computer Centre to host linux mirrors.

 We believe that hacking is necessary for good innovation.
 (In fact, the best computer-related startups and technologies have all come from hackers).
 As an extension to that, we think tinkering is win-win-win: you learn new things, you get to show off, and you become more attractive to employers.